spacebarchat/docs/docs/setup/database.md

 # 1. How to use MySQL/SQLite database
  database.db is a file that makes your fosscord instance customizable.
+Fosscord curently uses MySQL/SQLite Database to store it's data, you can allways change it.

 I will be found in `#/bundle/database.db` where `# is the dir name example fosscord-server` For example this path for git cloned fosscord-server will be `fosscord-server/bundle/database.db`